1 min read

 Publishers who rely mainly on copy sales for their income typically spend more on producing quality editorial to attract readers.

-In extreme cases, they do away with editorial all together producing publications which closely resemble catalogues or advertising brochures.
+In extreme cases, there are publishers that do away with editorial all together producing publications which closely resemble catalogues or advertising brochures.